 (a) Sole source (including brand name) acquisitions.

-(i) For non-competitive follow-on acquisitions of supplies or services previously awarded on a non-competitive basis, include the additional documentation required by (b)(i) and follow the procedures at(a)(S-70).
+(i) For non-competitive follow-on acquisitions of supplies or services previously awarded on a non-competitive basis, include the additional documentation required by 206.303-2 (b)(i) and follow the procedures at PGI 206.304 (a)(S-70).

 (ii) In accordance with section 888(a) of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
 L. 114-328), the justification and approval addressed in FAR 13.501(a) is required in order to use brand name or equal descriptions or proprietary specifications and standards.

-SUBPART 213.70--SIMPLIFIED ACQUISITION PROCEDURES UNDER THE 8(A) PROGRAM
+SUBPART 213.70 —SIMPLIFIED ACQUISITION PROCEDURES UNDER THE 8(A) PROGRAM

-(Revised April 13, 2018)

 213.7001 Procedures.

-(a)(1) For acquisitions that are otherwise appropriate to be conducted using procedures set forth in this part, and also eligible for the 8(a) Program, contracting officers may use
+(a)(1) For acquisitions that are otherwise appropriate to be conducted using procedures set forth in this part, and also eligible for the 8(a) Program, contracting officers may use¾

-(i) For sole source purchase orders not exceeding the simplified acquisition threshold, the procedures in (2); or
+(i) For sole source purchase orders not exceeding the simplified acquisition threshold, the procedures in PGI 219.804-2 (2); or

-(ii) For other types of acquisitions, the procedures in , excluding the procedures in(2); or
+(ii) For other types of acquisitions, the procedures in PGI 219.8 , excluding the procedures in PGI 219.804-2 (2); or

 (2) The procedures for award to the Small Business Administration in FAR subpart 19.8.